ethereum-alarm-clock/eac.js/README.md

         -p, --password [string]     the password to unlock your keystore file -s, --schedule              schedules a transactions
 ```

+Please see the [docs](docs/) directory for detailed guides on how to run an execution server
+or to schedule a transaction.

 ## Questions or Concerns?